sachiniyer/reactivesign/README.md

 It would also be very easy to host this yourself.
 I chose AWS, because I had an API gateway running and it would be easy.
 However, modifying this to send MQTT data over your own server/authenticating with your own server is fairly trivial.

 ## Website stuff
 Just change your API gateway endpoint to your own endpoint.
 Easy stuff.
 Under "./website/".
 Mine is literally just two color pickers, but you may want to add some css and stuff to make it look more pretty.
+I'm really bad with frontend everything.

 ## Generating name values
 You are going to want to create a txt file with an approximation of which lights are reserved for the name, and which lights are reserved for the background, then using the script "findout.py", you should be able to get the outputs (This is specified for the led strip I included, you will have to modify it for a different script).
 An example is included under "name.txt".